Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 ### Content
 * The text for all other pages was created by myself.
-* The reference material on HTML and CSS provided by [w3schools.com](https://www.w3schools.com/) was utilised to implement flexbox and grid and as general reference material for other areas.
+* [learncssgrid.com](https://learncssgrid.com/) was an excellent resource for learning CSS Grid.
-* The icons used for the logo, bookmark link, download button and in the footer were taken from [Font Awesome](https://fontawesome.com/)
+* The icons used across the website were from Font Awesome.
+[Font Awesome](https://fontawesome.com/)

 ### Media
+* All media used was taken by myself.